Use intellectual property to grow your business

 Intellectual property (IP) is an important business asset.
 A typical IP portfolio of an established business may consist of patents, trade marks, copyright and designs.

 These intangible assets can have a substantial value that can benefit your business in a number of ways.
 You can use them as a marketing tool, to build brand recognition or reputation for innovation.
 You can also use them to secure investment, generate income, build competitive advantage or grow.

-Just like any other form of property, you can sell, transfer, mortgage and license your IP to others.
-You can also make franchise agreements and third-party product distribution arrangements to allow you to exploit your IP commercially.
+Just like any other form of property, you can sell, transfer, mortgage and license your intellectual property to others.
+You can also grow your business through franchising and consider outsourcing product distribution to allow you to exploit your IP commercially.

-This guide explains the options available to you if you decide to involve other people and businesses in commercialisation of your IP.
-It details the advantages and disadvantages of each option and tells you how you can use each of them to benefit from your IP.
+This guide explains the options available to you if you decide to involve other people and businesses in the commercialisation of your IP.
+It details the advantages and disadvantages of each option and tells you how to use each of them to benefit from your IP.